Le Ksar: 1937: three-year-old season

 Le Ksar was unraced as a two-year-old and made his debut in the Prix Juigné over 2000 metres at Longchamp Racecourse in April 1937 in which he finished second to Chesham.
 The colt was then sent to England for the 129th running of the 2000 Guineas over the Rowley Mile at Newmarket Racecourse on 28 April and started a 20/1 outsider in and 18-runner field.
 Fairford started favourite, while the other fancied runners included Foray (July Stakes), Fair Copy (Middle Park Stakes), Goya (Gimcrack Stakes) and Le Grand Duc (New Stakes).
 Ridden by Charles Semblat Le Ksar raced up the stands-side (the left-side of the course from the jockeys' viewpoint), took the lead a furlong out and won "in the easiest possible style" by four lengths from Goya with Mid-day Sun half a length back in third.
 Semblat stated that he had been confident of victory at half way and described the winner as "nice-tempered" but "a little nervous".
 After the race Evremond Saint-Alary reportedly rejected an offer of £50,000 for the colt.

 Le Ksar returned to France for the Poule d'Essai des Poulains over 1600 metres at Longchamp on 15 May.
 Drap d'Or opened up a long lead and although Le Ksar finished strongly he was beaten by a length into second place.
 On 2 June, with Semblat again in the saddle, started the 9/1 third favourite for the Epsom Derby.
 Before the race Semblat was reported to have said "I am confident I have a good chance in the Derby.
 I have made a careful study of the course with maps and a book and have already won the race on paper".
 Le Ksar was towards the rear of the field throughout the race, ran very wide on the final turn, and finished unplaced behind Mid-day Sun.
 Semblat claimed that the colt had failed to cope with the downhill section of the course.

 His subsequent form was disappointing and he finished unplaced in the Cambridgeshire Handicap at Newmarket in October.

 1938: four-year-old season

 Despite the death of Frank Carter at the end of 1937, Le Ksar remained in training as a four-year-old but failed to win any major races.
 In April he ran without success in the Newbury Spring Cup and in autumn he finished unplaced in both the Prix de l'Arc de Triomphe and the Cambridgeshire Handicap.

 Assessment and honours

-In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Le Ksar an "poor" winner of the 2000 Guineas.
+In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Le Ksar a "poor" winner of the 2000 Guineas.